timguoqk/gdoc-json-parser/README.rst

-The tool converts a google spreadsheet to an array of clean JSON objects that can be easily used.
+This tool converts a google spreadsheet to an array of clean JSON objects that can be easily used.

 Install the tool using pip:
 ::